wp-plugins/twitter-friendly-links/readme.txt

 * Shows the short link in the edit post/page form together with the text you can tweet out (trimmed to 140 characters) and a link to Twitter with the predefined text
 * You can output the twitter friendly link in your themes using the `twitter_link()` function
 * New function available: `permalink_to_twitter_link()` which takes a permalink as an argument and returns a Twitter Friendly Link (if exists)
-* Compatible with Sociable, Twitter Tools, Tweet This and AskApache Google 404 plugins
+* Compatible with Sociable, Twitter Tools, Tweet This, SexyBookmarks and AskApache Google 404 plugins
-* Compatible with WordPress MU
+* Compatible with WordPress MU and BuddyPress
 * Configurable linking relations (HTML and HTTP) for rel=shortlink, rel=canonical and rev=canonical
 * Super easy tracking with Google Analytics!
 Destination links are Taggable!
 * More coming up soon!